lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	will not be read again with a sequential read.
 The "trace" file is static, and if the tracer is not adding more data, it will display the same information every time it is read.
+This file will not disable tracing while being read.

   trace_options: